RickGelhausen/HRIBO_ReadTheDocs/docs/source/example-workflow.rst

 .fastq files
 ************

 Next, we want to acquire the fastq files.
-The fastq files are available under the accession number *PRJNA379630* on `NCBI  <https://www.ncbi.nlm.nih.gov/bioproject/PRJNA379630>`.
+The fastq files are available under the accession number *PRJNA379630* on `NCBI  <https://www.ncbi.nlm.nih.gov/bioproject/PRJNA379630>`_.
-The files have to be downloaded using `The Sequence Read Archive (SRA)  <https://www.ncbi.nlm.nih.gov/sra/docs/>`.
+The files have to be downloaded using the `Sequence Read Archive (SRA)  <https://www.ncbi.nlm.nih.gov/sra/docs/>`_.
-There are multiple ways of downloading files from SRA as explained `here  <https://www.ncbi.nlm.nih.gov/sra/docs/sradownload/>`.
+There are multiple ways of downloading files from SRA as explained `here  <https://www.ncbi.nlm.nih.gov/sra/docs/sradownload/>`_.

 As we already have conda installed, the easiest way is to install the *sra-tools*: